suchmememanyskill/switch-guide/docs/extras/updating.md

 When a new version of Atmosphère releases, you can update Atmosphère by following these steps:

-1. Turn off your Nintendo Switch and plug your microSD card in your computer.
+1. Enter RCM and inject the Hekate payload.
+    - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your SD.
+2. Navigate to `Tools` > `USB Tools` > `SD Card` and plug your Switch into your PC via USB.
-2. Download the latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphere.)
+3. Download the latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphere.)
-3. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD card.
+4. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD card.
     - If you are prompted to overwrite files, do so.
+5. Eject the `UMS` device safely from within your computer's operating system.
-4. (If your Hekate is not on the latest version) Update Hekate via the steps below
+6. (If your Hekate is not on the latest version) Update Hekate via the steps below.
-5. Put your microSD card back in your Switch and launch CFW.

 ## Updating Hekate